johanP051/NormalDistribution/README.md

 ### Para descargar el programa:
 * ```git clone https://github.com/johanP051/ProjectGym.git```

-_**Nota**_: If you do not have git installed, then git clone will not work for you, alternatively you can download the project zip
+_**Note**_: If you do not have git installed, then git clone will not work for you, alternatively you can download the project zip

 ![image](https://github.com/johanP051/NormalDistribution/assets/64292875/ae05d005-3aad-4a0d-86a8-17a4ada388dc)